arsummers/busmall/README.md

 REMEMBER: treat this as a bunch of little problems

 STEP 1:
-Constructor function to get images on page
+Constructor function to get images on page - done
 Step 2:
+Added a set of three filler images at the top, so that the ones showing as default don't count to votes.
+    1. Voting clicks will be clicks -1, don't make a variable though, that breaks it.
+Write it into table.
+Step 3.